 Phase III Carbohydrate Reintroduction Chart

-For instance, if you have some wheat and experience serious stomach pain and digestive upset, you know that wheat may be something you want to avoid forever.
+For instance, if you have some wheat and experience serious stomach pain and digestive upset, you know wheat may be something you want to avoid forever.
 But, if you have some rice and feel tired, but not uncomfortable, it may be something you want to enjoy once in a while.

 One caveat about adding back carbohydrates: Sugar, or sweets (baked goods, candy, soda, etc.), are inflammatory for everyone.
-You may not have noticed before the SHAPE Program, but you likely will after cleansing and stabilizing.
+You may not have noticed inflammatory symptoms before the SHAPE Program, but you likely will notice after cleansing and stabilizing.
 Sugar affects people differently, but it is always wise to enjoy very sparingly, if at all.